andreberezin/prompt-fiction/README.md

 ## ⚙️ Installation & Setup

+If you want to skip all this then just go to the live Render website: https://prompt-fiction.onrender.com/
+- NB!
+Might take some time for the servers to wake up and the API requests and WS connections might be a bit slower to react.

 Follow these steps to run both the backend (Spring Boot) and frontend (React + Vite) locally:

 ### 1. Backend (Spring Boot)